 If you want to earn your HSE diploma you must realize that successful preparation requires good planning, a lot of motivation, and perseverance.
 Good preparation is key, but you will notice that if you prepare well, you will walk into the HSE testing site confidently.
 You will excel.

 The entirely ‘digitalized’ GED exam and the alternative HiSET and TASC allow you to get hold of a diploma that surely will improve your job options and allows for post-secondary education.
 In America, there are some 40 million adults without a high school diploma, and they will run into more and more difficulty if they want to secure a decently paying job.
 A secondary degree is needed nowadays for just about any kind of position.
 Earning your HSE (high school equivalency) credential makes you qualified for an education at college, university, or vocational/trade school, and it will highly improve your outlook for a better income and a brighter future.

 The GED exam – what’s new

-The GED program was totally revised (as it is about every ten years) but the changes that were implemented in January 2014, were the most impressive ever in the seven decades that the program has been around.
+The GED program was totally revised (as it is about every ten years) but the changes that were implemented in the last GED edition were the most impressive ever in the seven decades that the program has been around.
 Remodeling the GED exam was required to guarantee that it again covered what colleges and industry expect and demand.
 The world is changing rapidly, technology plays an ever-increasing role in education and businesses, so changes were absolutely required.

 The GED exam is now computer-formatted, and far better addresses education practices and employers’ requirements for the future.
 GED graduates now are prepared to function well in a contemporary professional environment.
 The GED exam no longer exists of predominantly multiple-choice questions.
-The 2014 version of the GED exam is more essay-based, and herein lies the reason that the former section ‘Language Writing’ has disappeared, it has become embedded throughout the other four sections.
+The GED exam is more essay-based, and herein lies the reason that the former section ‘Language Writing’ has disappeared, it has become embedded throughout the other four sections.